-The Admin Awards recognizes administrative excellence in nine distinct Award Categories including the program’s most prestigious award which elevates the Professional who embodies the “spirit” and proficiency of nationally renowned (former) secretary, Colleen Barrett.
+The Admin Awards recognizes administrative excellence in nine distinct Award Categories including the program’s most prestigious award which elevates the Administrative Professional who embodies the “spirit” and proficiency of nationally renowned (former) secretary, Colleen Barrett.
 Colleen was the Legal Secretary to Herb Kelleher, Southwest’s Founder, who rose from Secretary to President and COO of the airline during her five-decade career at Southwest.
-Below is the complete list of all award categories across all nine markets in addition to the Founder’s Award which is the only company award offered by the Admin Awards and is described below.
-Nominators do have the ability to nominate an Administrative Professional in more than one award category however an admin can only be declared a finalist in one award category (the award category with the highest score from the judges is retained).
+The Admin Award is proud to be a permanent part of Colleen’s legacy through the Colleen Barrett Institute at Southwest Airlines.

 Strategic Business Partnership AwardThis award embodies the tremendous impact an Executive Assistant and Executive can have when they work together in true business partnership to advance the needs of the business by relying on the EA role to deliver greater strategic value to the executive and organization.Award Category Questions